 Just another good way to cook lobster mushrooms

-This doesn’t have to be a preserve, per se, at all.
+This doesn’t have to be a preserve, at all.
 Most of the time I would use it in restaurants to extend and align the shelf life of lobsters when picked en-masse, where I would harvest them and serve within a week or two.
-If holding things under fat freaks you out, just hold them in the fridge and eat within a week.
+If holding things under fat freaks you out or makes you nervous at all, just hold them in the fridge and eat within a week.

 Lobster Mushroom Confit